FLORIDA'S LARGEST DMV AUTHORIZED DRIVING SCHOOL

 Here are the things to look out for when choosing a Driving School for yourself or your family:

-- Check the individual instructor’s license to be a commercial driving school instructor. [click here to see an example] There should be no alteration or correction.
+- Check the individual instructor’s license to be a commercial driving school instructor.
+There should be no alteration or correction.

 It MUST be the original and not a copy and have the correct picture unaltered.